SamhammerAG/ai-data-preprocessing-queue/README.md

 ## Existing preprocessors

 ### To Lower Case
 Name: to_lower
 Required additional data: -
-Converts the text to lower case characters
+Converts the text to lower case characters.

 ### Text only
 Name: text_only
 Required additional data: -
-Removes all special characters and numbers from the text
+Removes all special characters and numbers from the text.

 ### Spellcheck (Levenshtein)
 Name: spellcheck
-Required additional data: A string containing words, separated by newline, i.e. "word1\r\nword2" Takes a list of words which depict correct spelling.
+Required additional data: A string containing words, separated by newline, i.e. "word1\r\nword2"
+Takes a list of words which depict correct spelling.
 Words within the given text that are close to a word from this list will be replaced with the listed word.

 ### Number Interpretation
 Name: number_interpretation
-Required additional data: CSV-Data in string form with following line-format: <pattern>,<replacement>,<order>
+Required additional data: CSV-Data in string form with following line-format: &lt;pattern&gt;,&lt;replacement&gt;,&lt;order&gt;
   - pattern: a regex pattern that is to be found within the text
   - replacement: the word/text, with which any match should be replaced
   - order: the order of the entries, in which they should be applied (largest number will be applied first!)